Exerra/karen-bot-docs/docs/README.md

 [@cstanze](https://github.com/cstanze) for not getting angry that I borrowed some code and reviewing Karen Bot Docs

 [@Luki120](https://github.com/Luki120) for proofreading both Karen Bot stuff and Karen Bot Docs

+*Please note that Karen Bot is a character that expresses controversial views.
+The creator and any people associated with the development of Karen Bot do not condone these views.*